vmware-tanzu/velero/docs/install-overview.md

 * [Run Velero on GCP][1]
 * [Run Velero on Azure][2]
 * [Use IBM Cloud Object Store as Velero's storage destination][4]

+When using restic on a storage provider that doesn't currently have Velero support for snapshots, the `--use-volume-snapshots=false` flag prevents an unused `VolumeSnapshotLocation` from being created on installation.

 To see the YAML applied by the `velero install` command, use the `--dry-run -o yaml` arguments.